Dana Kuehn: Oklahoma Court of Criminal Appeals

 On October 2, 2017, she was appointed as Judge of the Oklahoma Court of Criminal Appeals by Governor Mary Fallin to fill the unexpired Judicial District No. 1 term of Judge Clancy Smith.
 She was then later Vice-Presiding Judge of the Court and Presiding Judge of the Court.

 Oklahoma Supreme Court

 On July 26, 2021, Kuehn was appointed to the Oklahoma Supreme Court by Governor Kevin Stitt to fill the vacancy left by Tom Colbert's retirement.

 Personal life

 Dana Kuehn is married to Patrick Kuehn and together they have four children.
-She attends Kirk of the Hills Presbyterian Church.